 - Do I need to have my own computer?

 - You will need to have a computer to use or borrow for your certification exam: almost all open Pierce County Library locations feature computers for public use.

 - How much does this program cost?

 - If you have a Pierce County Library card, the certification program (including learning paths and final exams) is provided free to you courtesy of the Washington State Library and your local Pierce County Library System.
-The cost for non-patrons varies by exam and can range from $60 to over $150 for each exam, with additional costs for the use of Universal Class or LinkedIn Learning content and a fee for practice tests.
+The cost for non-patrons varies by exam and can range from $60 to over $150 for each exam, with additional costs for the use of Universal Class or LinkedIn Learning content.

 - Does this learning/certification count as schooling?